-Whether you hold acres of farm land or untouched wilderness, it has an assessed value.
-Discovering what an assessor says about the value will give you a rough idea of how you can use rural mortgages to your advantage.
+Whether you hold acres of farmland or untouched wilderness, you owe a valuable asset.
+Learning more about the real value of your land can give you a rough idea of how you can use a rural mortgage to your advantage.
 Even small parcels may have great value if there are water or mineral resources found on them.
-Any investing you did in the past could be put to good use now to get the start-up capital for a new business.
-If you need to finance house repairs on your suburban home, consider land title loans on that remote rural property you rarely visit.

 There are three major types of financial transactions which can sometimes be tricky when dealing with banks.
 These are land title loans, land mortgages, and rural property mortgages.
 They are tricky because banks often try to avoid granting them due to the perceived risk.

 Here is a look at each one and why banks are reluctant to lend in each situation:

 Banks are leery about these types of loans due to the risk in the event that the borrower cannot pay off their loan.
 A land title loan works in the same way that any title loan does, the title to the land is provided as collateral to secure a loan.
 The main reason why banks and other traditional lenders may think this type of loan comes with a high level of risk occurs when the borrower defaults on their loan.
 If a borrower cannot pay back the loan, the bank would be required to foreclose on the land and resell it to recoup its loses.
 The problem here is that depending on where the land is located it may be difficult to resell and thus has little to no value for the lender.